barrettotte/enki-os/README.md

 A basic x86 kernel to learn how operating systems get from BIOS to userland.

 This is my first dive into the deep world of operating systems.
 I hope to make another kernel in the future using the things I learned here.
+This one still needs a lot of care it probably won't get.

 ## Features / Goals